 You will then be invited to share food with the tangata whenua and this will conclude the pōwhiri process.

-The pōwhiri for NAISA delegates will be held at the Gallagher Academy of Performing Arts at 8am with doors opening at 745am.
+The pōwhiri for NAISA delegates will be held at the Claudelands Event Centre at 8am with doors opening at 715am.

-Link busses from central and selected hotels: You will be dropped directly outside the venue.
+Link busses from central and selected hotels will begin pickups at 7am and will drop you directly outside the venue.

-Private vehicles: Please park in Gate 2B, Knighton Rd.
+Private vehicles: Please park in Gate 1b off Heaphy Terrace or Gate 3 off Brooklyn Rd.

-Hamilton Taxis: Please let your driver know you are with NAISA and you will be brought in Gate 1, Knighton Rd and dropped outside the venue.
+Hamilton Taxis: Please let your driver know you are with NAISA and dropped directly outside the venue.

 Karanga: A ceremonial call of welcome to visitors onto a marae, or equivalent venue, at the start of a pōwhiri.
 The term is also used for the responses from the visiting group to the tangata whenua ceremonial call.
 Karanga follow a format which includes addressing and greeting each other and the people they are representing and paying tribute to the dead, especially those who have died recently.
 The purpose of the occasion is also addressed.
 Skilled kaikaranga are able to use eloquent language and metaphor and to encapsulate important information about the group and the purpose of the visit (https://maoridictionary.co.nz).